rguides

 Code Quality with lintr and styler

 Writing clean, consistent code is essential for any R project, especially when building packages for others to use.
+High code quality reduces bugs, speeds up code review, and makes collaboration smoother.
 Two packages from the R ecosystem help you achieve this: lintr for static code analysis and styler for automatic code formatting.
-This guide walks you through installing and using both tools effectively.

 Installing lintr and styler